vicinityh2020/vicinity-gateway-api/README.md

 ### Installing VICINITY Open Gateway API from using JAR package ###

 ***
-# Configure the VICINITY Adapter #
+# Configure the VICINITY Agent #
 ------
-## Register the VICINITY Adapter in VICINITY ##
+## Register the VICINITY Agent in VICINITY ##
-The VICINITY System integrator should log in [VICINITY](http://vicinity.bavenir.eu) to setup new VICINITY Adapter instance.
-The VICINITY will generate the VICINITY Adapter API.
+The VICINITY System integrator should log in [VICINITY](http://vicinity.bavenir.eu) to setup new VICINITY Agent instance.
+The VICINITY will generate the VICINITY Agent API.

-The current VICINITY Adapter configuration can be VISIBLE through `adapters` endpoint of VICINITY Gateway API:
+The current VICINITY Agent configuration can be VISIBLE through `adapters` endpoint of VICINITY Gateway API:
 ```
 #!shell